Breakaway (Kelly Clarkson album)

-Breakaway is the second studio album by American pop singer Kelly Clarkson, released on November 30, 2004, in Canada and in the United States, by RCA Records, with a wider release following throughout 2005.
+Breakaway is the second studio album by American singer Kelly Clarkson, released on November 30, 2004, in Canada and in the United States, by RCA Records, with a wider release following throughout 2005.
 Despite the commercial success of Clarkson's debut album Thankful (2003), music critics still continued to typecast her as an American Idol winner and were also critical of her attempts of establishing a commercial appeal on her own.
 Wanting to stray from those, she collaborated with a range of new songwriters and producers such as Dr. Luke, Max Martin, John Shanks, Kara DioGuardi, and with former Evanescence members Ben Moody and David Hodges.
 This overhaul also led her to part ways with her manager Simon Fuller and hire the management services of Jeff Kwatinetz before the album's release.

 A sonic departure from the R&B-oriented Thankful, Breakaway is primarily a pop rock record with rock and soul elements, whose lyrics explore themes of heartbreak, love, and escapism.
 It received a positive response from music critics, with many commending the album's new-found pop rock sound and Clarkson's vocal performances.
 It won the Grammy Award for Best Pop Vocal Album at the 48th Annual Grammy Awards, garnering many other nominations and awards.

 Breakway became a commercial success worldwide; with estimated sales of 12 million copies worldwide, it is one of the best-selling albums of the 21st century.
 It topped the charts of Ireland and Netherlands and reached the top ten in a number of countries, being the seventh best-selling album of 2005.
 In the United States, it debuted and peaked at number three on the Billboard 200, staying on the top twenty of the chart for over a year due to the continued success of its singles.
 It eventually was certified 6× multi-platinum by the Recording Industry Association of America (RIAA) for shipments of more than six million copies.

 Breakaways singles "Since U Been Gone", "Behind These Hazel Eyes", "Because of You", "Walk Away", and "Breakaway" became worldwide hits and have become some of Clarkson's signature songs.
 Their successes prompted Billboard to credit her for landscaping the core sound of mainstream pop music as an uptempo dance-oriented sound in the 2000s.
 Furthermore, Breakaway established Clarkson as one of the four highest-selling acts of Sony BMG in the 2000s.
 To promote the album, Clarkson embarked on three international concert tours from 2005 to 2006: the Breakaway Tour, Hazel Eyes Tour, and the Addicted Tour.
 Billboard placed the album 77th in the Greatest of All Time Billboard 200 Albums.